tendai22/pio-doc/doc/xx.md

 >>>19:15  IN_BASE: The pin which is mapped to the least-significant bit of a state  RW  0x00  machine’s IN data bus.
 Higher-numbered pins are mapped to consecutively  more-significant data bits, with a modulo of 32 applied to pin number.
 >>>14:10  SIDESET_BASE: The lowest-numbered pin that will be affected by a side-set  RW  0x00  operation.
 The MSBs of an instruction’s side-set/delay field (up to 5,  determined by SIDESET_COUNT) are used for side-set data, with the remaining  LSBs used for delay.
 The least-significant bit of the side-set portion is the bit  written to this pin, with more-significant bits written to higher-numbered pins.
 >>>9:5  SET_BASE: The lowest-numbered pin that will be affected by a SET PINS or  RW  0x00  SET PINDIRS instruction.
 The data written to this pin is the least-significant bit  of the SET data.
->>> 4:0  OUT_BASE: The lowest-numbered pin that will be affected by an OUT PINS,  RW  0x00  OUT PINDIRS or MOV PINS instruction.
+>>>4:0  OUT_BASE: The lowest-numbered pin that will be affected by an OUT PINS,  RW  0x00  OUT PINDIRS or MOV PINS instruction.
 The data written to this pin will always  be the least-significant bit of the OUT or MOV data.
+RW 0x00

 ||||## PIO: RXF0_PUTGET0 Register  Offset: 0x128